- anti-inflammatory properties aid in easing muscle soreness and can help relieve joint pain

 - 1/2 teaspoon honey (or 1 teaspoon if you’d like it a little sweeter)

-- add 2 teaspoons of water to the dry ingredients and mix until a smooth paste has formed
+- add 2 teaspoons of water to the dry ingredients and mix until a smooth paste has formed (add more water by teaspoon if necessary, but don’t add too much as it will make it difficult to properly blend)

 - pour milk alternative into the cup and gently combine the paste with milk

-- add honey and mix
+- add honey and whisk into the milk

 That’s it!
-I add a pinch of pepper to mine, but don’t want to scare you guys off here with your first go round 😉 I like to store small amounts of this latte in my fridge to enjoy as a golden latte ‘shot’ that I can sip in the morning in a hurry.
+I always add a pinch of pepper to mine, but don’t want to scare you guys off here with your first go round 😉 I like to store small amounts of this latte in my fridge to enjoy as a golden latte ‘shot’ that I can sip in the morning in a hurry.
 When you refrigerate this mix it will separate and can taste a bit bitter if not properly blended – so give it a good stir/shake before drinking.